 A wooden umbrella swift, like this Stanwood Needlecraft model is used to hold the large round section of yarn you get once the hank is undone.

 Add the loop of yarn to the swift winder, which will expand to the size you need.
 It works to hold the yarn while you roll it into a ball.
 It’s made of Beechwood and is smooth and easy to use (according to reviewers).
 This one gets lots of 5-star reviews on Amazon!
 To use, just screw it onto a table.
 It folds down for storage.

 The Stanwood Yarn / String winder (shown, click image to buy/view product) is even more pricey than the Umbrella Swift (link in previous paragraph), but it winds yarn into a “cake” with working yarn coming from the inside of the skein.
 I guess you can choose for it to come from the outside as well.

 I’ve never used this type of thing, and one user said that you must begin with a ball of yarn!
 That means you have to wind your hank into a ball THEN use this $70 winder!
-Or buy the Umbrella winder and this together.
-I don’t know if that is true, or if it would work with a hank.
-I’m thinking it would.
+Or buy the swift and this together.
+Wind the yarn from the swift to the winder as in the video below:

 Some of the reasons knitters and crocheters like the skeins, or cakes, that come from the Stanwood winder is that the cakes are easier to store and use (they don’t roll around like a ball).

 Winding Yarn is a Good Idea No Matter What Type You Buy

 Winding yarn, from any skein you buy, lets you see what all the yarn looks like.
 Sometimes when you get down to the last bit (that pulls from inside a skein) there are splits or breaks which surprise you while knitting or crocheting.
 Winding gives you a view of all the yarn.
 As you wind by hand, you will probably feel and see any defects.